 Why are my snake’s eyes cloudy?

-Snakes’ eyes are naturally cloudy during shedding, but they could also be a sign of retained eye caps or a more serious eye condition.
+Snakes’ eyes are naturally cloudy during shedding, but they could also signify retained eye caps or a more serious eye condition.

-Check out the rest of the article for more details and information when cloudy eyes are a problem.
+Check out the rest of the article for more details on when cloudy eyes are a problem in snakes.

 Healthy Snake Shedding

-Many animal skins change size or gradually sheds in flakes, but snakeskin doesn’t ever grow.
+Many animal skins change size or gradually shed flakes, but snakeskin doesn’t ever grow.

 When snakes outgrow their skin, they shed it all at once.